top of page

 3. What are some languages you’d like to learn in the future?

-Getting better in languages I have already started always takes precedence for me.
-I have good bases in Urdu and Swahili, so I might take one of these to another level in the coming years.
-I am also interested in studying minority languages although I harbour no illusions of becoming truly fluent in them.
-I've studied Tatar, Nenets and Northern Sami in the past.
-Why not Greenlandic, Hadza or Amis next?
+Getting better at languages I've already started always takes precedence for me.
+I have a solid foundation in Urdu and Swahili, so I might take one of those to another level in the coming years.
+I'm also interested in studying minority languages, although I harbour no illusions of becoming truly fluent in them.
+I've studied Tatar, Nenets, and Northern Sami in the past.
+Why not Greenlandic, Hadza, or Amis next?

 Once you use a language every day, it becomes ordinary and loses its sex appeal.
 If I think of a language as sexy, I'm definitely not fluent in it.
-Swahili sounds very soft and sensual in my ears.
-That's probably because I associate it with someone I've dated.
-Maybe Vietnamese can sound insanely hot, too, I just haven't met that person yet (if you are Vietnamese, insanely hot and between the ages of 30 and 40, please apply).
+Swahili sounds very soft and sensual to my ears—probably because I associate it with someone I once dated.
+Maybe Vietnamese can sound insanely hot too; I just haven’t met that person yet (if you’re Vietnamese, insanely hot, and between the ages of 30 and 40, please apply).

 5. What’s the greatest pleasure you get from speaking so many languages?

-I volunteer interpreting for refugees imprisoned in deportation centres.
-I love speaking to Kurds, Iranians and Afghans, since I love them as people, and it also makes me feel like I am doing something worthwhile.
+I volunteer as an interpreter for refugees imprisoned in deportation centres.
+I love speaking to Kurds, Iranians, and Afghans—not only because I admire them as people, but also because it makes me feel like I'm doing something worthwhile.

-6. Some people say the world is really just going to have a few languages left in a 100 years, do you think this is really true?
+6. Some people say the world will really only have a few languages left in 100 years.
+Do you think that’s true?

 bottom of page